scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

-The Diagonal Model now becomes a completely independent model that simply attempts to encode the empirical observation that market risk is a common driver of returns, free of any other economic assumptions. $$R_M$$ does not have to be the return of the exact portfolio from the CAPM, but rather any portfolio or **factor** that is believed to drive returns in a given universe of assets:
+The Diagonal Model now becomes a completely independent model that simply attempts to encode the empirical observation that market risk is a common driver of returns, free of any other economic assumptions.
+In fact, $$R_M$$ does not have to be the return of the exact portfolio from the CAPM, but rather any portfolio or **factor** that is believed to drive returns in a given universe of
-Sharpe does leave this door open in his 1963 paper (even though he only proceeds to apply it with actual portfolios), and this interpretation will help us fix the soundness issue described earlier.
+assets: Sharpe does leave this door open in his 1963 paper (even though he only proceeds to apply it with actual portfolios), and this interpretation will help us fix the soundness issue described earlier.
 Still, the model remains in a sense *compatible* with the CAPM: this time as a consequence of the uncorrelatedness of $$\varepsilon_i$$ and $$R_M$$, we obtain again

 $$
     \beta_i = \frac{\text{Cov}(R_i, R_M)}{\text{Var}(R_M)}